menu

 Orogrande is a remote neighborhood (based on population density) located in Holloman Air Force Base, New Mexico.

-Orogrande real estate is primarily made up of small (studio to two bedroom) mobile homes.
+Orogrande real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) mobile homes and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Orogrande neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Orogrande neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics